hyperledger/web3j-docs/docs/getting_started/deploy_interact_smart_contracts.md

-Working with smart contracts with Java smart contract wrappers
+Working with smart contracts and Java smart contract wrappers
 --------------------------------------------------------------

-web3j can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.
+Web3j can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.

 To generate the wrapper code, compile your smart contract: